 It is important to remember that the real test of the power supply is the load you'll place on it.
 This comes primarily from the locomotive(s) but also from lights and other accessories.
 A locomotive on a mile-long loop will draw as many amps as it does on a 4x8 platform.

-Chances are that little power supply isn't going to keep the train running over a full mile, however.
+The chances are that little power supply isn't going to keep the train running over a full mile, however.
 You can use bus and feeder wires to more evenly distribute the power over your track.

-Likewise, if you only want to run one train at a time you can keep other trains on the track by wiring with blocks and turning off trains not in use.
+Likewise, if you only want to run one train at a time, you can keep other trains on the track by wiring with blocks, and turning off trains not in use.
 This works for command control layouts too since those parked trains are still drawing some current.
 By only supplying power to the trains that need it, you can greatly reduce your needs.

 Like all electronic products, you want to make sure your power supplies are rated by the appropriate body for your country (UL for example.)
 Also, a built-in circuit breaker to prevent a short circuit from causing permanent damage to the power supply or the trains is a must have.
 With the ever-increasing amount of small electronics in today's sophisticated models, this protection is more important than ever.

 Most power supplies will perform very well for years if used within their limits.
 It is not uncommon to see fifty-year-old transformers still going strong on a model railroad.
-You should take care however to replace worn cords and wires.
+You should take care, however, to replace worn cords and wires.
 Keep the power supplies in an area where they get plenty of air circulation to prevent overheating.